shibumi/shibumi.dev/content/posts/introduction-to-in-toto.md

 they are usually developers or packagers or an automated system for continuous integration.
-The client is usually the person or system who wants to use the final product and needs to validate each step for making sure, that the final product is the desired product and has not been maliciously altered.
+The client is usually the person or system who wants to use the final product and needs to validate each step for making sure that the final product is the desired product and has not been maliciously altered.

 Each role is related to one **in-toto** component.
 The product owner writes the supply chain layout file.